sajjadhaiderrr/VolcanoWebMap/README.md

 # VolcanoWebMap

+Library requirement: pandas, folium

-Run volcano.py with pandas and folium libraries installed, output will be saved as map1.html
+Run volcano.py, output will be saved as map1.html